TheBluWiz/react-portfolio/README.md

   ## Description
   This portfolio is my first React project.
 I intend to keep it updated as I build out new projects and expand my skill set and resume.
   ## Contact Me
   The contact form should be up and running shortly and will send me your messages directly.
-I'd love to here about any projects you'd like help with and am also open to reccomendations on how to improve my code.
+I'd love to hear about any projects you'd like help with and am also open to reccomendations on how to improve my code.
 I'll get back to you ASAP!
   ## Deployed Site
   You can check out my custom made portfolio [here](https://thebluwiz.github.io/react-portfolio/)!
   <a href= "https://thebluwiz.github.io/react-portfolio/">